rdiaz82/100DaysOfCode/README.md

 **Day 7** Today I have continued with the AWS cloud practitiones course, just one module to finish it :rocket:

 **Day 8** I have finished today the official AWS cloud practitioner course :happy:.
 Now it's time to start the a cloud guru course.

+**Day 9** I have started with a cloud Guru AWS cloud practitioner course.

+**Day 10** I continued with the cloud practicioner course

+**Day 11** I have started today a document with my own notes about the a cloud guru course.